billwarker/billwarker/content/posts/Calculating Sample Size to Ensure High Power/index.md

-Each group would need about 33 subjects, so (66 subjects total) to detect a 30% difference in the two methods with $\alpha = 0.05$ and 80% power
+Each group would need about 33 subjects, so (66 subjects total) to detect a 30% difference in the two methods with $\alpha = 0.05$ and 80% power.

 ### Concluding Notes